doggybay/SQL-reference-sheet/README.md

     note that there is a semicolon and it is required for SQL commands

 ### Optional
-1.\l will list all databases and can be used to confirm database was created
+    1. \l will list all databases and can be used to confirm database was created
 ## How to create a table
 ## How to get everything from a single table
 ## How to get one thing from a single table with a "where" clause